chec/commerce.js/docs/04_Concepts.md

 ## Scope

-Scope defines the varying levels of access a client has to a set of Chec API resources or operations performed on the resources.
+A scope defines the varying levels of access a client has to a set of Chec API resources or operations performed on the resources.
 Scope provides a way to constrain and consider the granular access a client might need.
 We define our scope using public and secret keys.

 ### Public keys

 To be used with Commerce.js's JavaScript SDK & any client-side code.
-Public APIs are limited by scope for this reason.
+The scope limits public APIs for this reason.
 Authenticating with the public key, you will have read and write access to the below resources.

 | Read | Write |